The use of dummies, also called pacifiers or comforters, is a common practice in many countries.

 There is a lot of confusing advice available about the use of dummies and it is important to be aware of the range of arguments.

 Dummies can be useful in settling young babies and encouraging strong sucking patterns, but their specific usefulness declines after a developmental age of about six months.
+It may also be advisable to restrict dummy use to night time where possible.
+However, there is no strong evidence that dummy use will impact the development of speech skills in young children.
 There is useful advice and tips on reducing dummy use here.

 - Baker, E., Masso, S., McLeod, S. and Wren, Y., 2018, Pacifiers, thumb sucking, breastfeeding, and bottle use: oral sucking habits of children with and without phonological impairment.
 Folia Phoniatrica et Logopaedica, 70(3–4), 165–173.

 - Jaafar, S. H., Jahanfar, S., Angolkar, M. and Ho, J. J., 2011, Pacifier use versus no pacifier use in breastfeeding term infants for increasing duration of breastfeeding.
 Cochrane Database of Systematic Reviews, 3, CD007202.

 - O’Connor, N. R., Tanabe, K. O., Siadaty, M. S. and Hauck, F. R., 2009, Pacifiers and breastfeeding.
 A systematic review.
 Archives of Pediatric Adolescent Medicine, 163, 378–382.

 - Poyak, J. (2006).
 Effects of pacifiers on early oral development.
 International Journal of Orthodontics (Milwaukee, Wis.).
 Winter 2006; 17(4): 13-6.